Warning: contains spoilers! Make sure you are caught up on the comic before reading this page!

 Elder brother of Commander Corva Bleks, Carthi Hool feels abandoned by her sister and unable to protect his people.
 His family’s god, Nacmathorex, taught him sorcery, and for a time he believed himself the Inceptor of the Yiggish Science and nearly killed Dosh.
-The young aristocrat defeated him and spared his life, and now Carthi and his people wait for Dosh’s return.
+The young aristocrat defeated him and spared his life, and now Carthi commands Exis Vaco under Dosh’s rule.

 Angassi Kebra, a yig